AydanBedingham/cf-style-guide/README.md

     Text: "The cat sat on the mat."

     # good
-    AccountId: The cat sat on the mat.
+    Text: The cat sat on the mat.
     ```

   <a name="language--numbers"></a><a name="1.3"></a>